amirebayati/Presentations/README.md

 # Presentations
-Some of presentation slides from university coursework
+Some of the slides presented in university courses